Too Many Audio Interfaces? Here's How to Find the Right One

-Here are five key factors to consider when choosing the right audio interface.
+Here are five key factors to consider when choosing the right audio interface for your needs.

 Select options and limit the number of products

 The number of inputs on an audio interface determines how many audio sources can be connected simultaneously.
-This factor is crucial for users who need to record multiple instruments or vocalists at once, directly impacting workflow and production capabilities.
+This is crucial for users who plan to record multiple instruments or vocals at once, impacting their overall recording capabilities and workflow.

 Popular options